PiwikPRO/PPMS-PublicDocs/glossary.rst

         Visitor on tracked :term:`application`.

     Analytics ID
         ID assigned to :term:`user` by :term:`Analytics` for the duration of :term:`Analytics` session.
-It's stored in browser cookie.
+It is stored in browser cookie.

     User ID